Dvd-Znf/monero-api-cli/README.md

 | Prompt Toolkit module | `prompt_toolkit` | Used in the implementation of REPL cli mode |

 ## How to install
-### From PyPi via pip (Curently broken, check TODO)
+### From PyPi via pip
 `pip install monero-api-cli`
-Right now you can either use the source code with the Python interpretor directly
+You can either use the source code with the Python interpretor directly
 Or you could use the provided binnary available at `dist/monero-api-cli` for MacOS/Linux and `dist/monero-api-cli.exe` for Windows
 ### Step 0:
 Clone this repo :P